Social Work: Apprenticeship

 This module will provide you with a basic understanding of social work law and its relationship with practice across adults and children’s legislation and policy frameworks.
 It will provide an opportunity to develop your critical skills and knowledge in analysing applied law in social work practice.
 Acquiring legal literacy to perform safe and legal social work tasks is a core part of social work practice.
 This module provides an understanding of the ethical basis of practice within a Human Rights framework to legitimise social work decision making.
 Indicative legislation taught covers the following legislation: Children Act 1989, Mental Health Act 1983, Mental Capacity Act 2005, Care Act 2014, Human rights Act 1998 and Equalities Act 1998

 This module will address safeguarding in both adult and child contexts; enabling you to recognise, and respond to signs of harm and abuse.
 It will support you in your analysis of assessment of risk.
-Assessment and risk represent deceptively simple concepts, however good assessment is the cornerstone of social work practice and therefore will be explored in-depth.
+Risk and assessment represent deceptively simple concepts, however good assessment is the cornerstone of social work practice and therefore will be explored in-depth.
 Assessments can have a significant impact on the lives of children, young people, families and communities; therefore assessment frameworks and the ways in which ways assessments are conducted and how information is used and analysed will be considered.
 Effective assessment is a transparent area of practice where the social worker is clearly accountable for his/her actions.
 Stringent recording and communication are essential cornerstones of good practice.
 You will continue to learn about the importance of research and by encouraging research literacy you will develop skills required to be critically informed and your work be supported through evidence based practice.

 Modules